-Loan department
+Loan Department

 The loan department is split into two divisions: retail and commercial.
 Let's start with retail.
 The retail division is full of customers like you or me: we want loans to buy houses (mortgages) or cars or to take the holiday of a lifetime.
-Some of them are sitting down with bankers like Chase or Bank One in the US or Barclays, NatWest and Lloyds in the UK.
+Some of them are sitting down with bankers like Citibank or Bank of America or Barclays and Lloyds in the UK.
 Others are filling out applications for credit cards.
 Credit cards are just loans by another name and delivery system.
 Still others are talking to their credit unions or finance companies.

-The commercial division is full of business people in suits, some representing companies and some representing commercial banks such as Bankers Trust and Deutsche Bank.
+The commercial division is full of business people in suits, some representing companies and some representing commercial banks such as Fleet Boston and Deutsche Bank.
 Their activities are similar to the retail division's, except their numbers are much bigger and involve companies.
 The companies are signing a variety of different loan agreements split into two broad categories: senior debt loans, and subordinated debt loans.